sjmikler/pytorch-symbolic/README.md

 # Advantages of Functional API

 In functional API, we create the neural network more naturally, as we would create a graph.
-Instead of defining layers first to later decide how to connect intermediate states; we do it all at once.
-For example, after creating input node and a layer, we can instantly tell what shape will be the output of the layer and use this shape for creating next layer.
+Instead of defining layers just to later decide how to connect intermediate states, we do it all at once.
+For example, after creating an input node and a layer, we can instantly tell what shape will be the output of that layer and use this shape for creating next layers.

 Doing this we:

 * Write less code
-* Write neural networks easier
+* Write easier code

 Functional API example (ResNet definition):